Q-back/stamp/readme.md

 ###Item Elements

-An item element refers to any element of the `.sc` file contained within an **Item**.
-Items are what makes up the core content of your newsletter, and you can have unlimited items in the same `.sc` document.
+An item element refers to any element of the `.stamp` file contained within an **Item**.
+Items are what makes up the core content of your newsletter, and you can have unlimited items in the same `.stamp` document.

 Have a look at the following Stamp code for an example item: